 The incidence of HCV and prevalence of HCV antibody positive status was calibrated against published data from the NSW (39), and Australian prisons (7, 41).
 The model simulated an average incidence of HCV among incarcerated PWID of 10.6% (10.23, 11.00), against an observed 12.1% (8.89, 15.25) from 2006 to 2008, 9.7% (6.81, 12.67) from 2009 to 2010, and 13.3% (8.64, 17.96) from 2011 to 2013 (39).
 Regarding HCV antibody prevalence, the model simulated an average of 41% (41.02, 41.42), against an observed 40% in 2015 (38).

-Forward projection and analyses
+Forward projections

 After calibration, a 14-year forward projection covering the time period from 2017 to 2026 was performed.
-The status-quo of the model assumes n=1400 individuals on OST at any one time per year from 2006 onwards, n=200 individuals treated with DAA per year from 2014 to 2016, n=700 individuals treated with DAA from 2016 to 2017, and n=1000 individuals treated with DAA from 2017 to 2018.
-Forward projections were simulated testing the impact of scaling up DAA, improving OST, and implementing NSP in NSW prisons (Table 2).
+The status-quo of the model assumed: n=1400 individuals would be receiving OST at any one time per year from 2006 onwards; and for DAA tretaments - n=200 individuals per year from 2014 to 2016, n=700 in 2016, and n=1000 in 2017 – reflecting the actual scale up of DAA treatment in the NSW prisons.
+Forward projections were then simulated testing the impact of further scale up of DAA, improved access to OST, and implementation of NSP in the prisons (Table 2).

 Scaling up DAA

-We simulated a scenario where we increased DAA treatments to n=5000 individuals per year from 2018 onwards.
-A daily cap of n=14 DAA treatments per day was implemented to distribute DAA treatments over a year.
-HCV clearance via DAA was set to up to 95.04% over 12 weeks (42).
-We assumed no drop-outs upon DAA treatment initiation unless individuals are released from prisons.
+A scenario was simulated in which DAA treatments were increased to n=5000 individuals per year from 2018 onwards.
+A daily cap of n=14 DAA treatments was implemented to distribute the treatments over the year.
+HCV clearance via DAA was set to up to 95.04% (42).
+It was assumed there was no non-adherence to DAA treatment unless individuals were released to freedom from the prisons.

 Improving OST

-A recent study on the longitudinal injecting behaviour of the HITS-p cohort suggests that OST increases the frequency of injecting by up to 3.5% and sharing by up to 11% among PWID in NSW prisons (10).
-To evaluate an improved OST strategy, we updated the impact of OST from 2018 onwards so that participating PWID reduce IDU by 55%-75% and sharing by 47%-73% based on a review of OST treatment in prisons (43).
+A recent study of the longitudinal injecting behaviour of the HITS-p cohort suggested that OST was associated with an increase in the frequency of IDU by up to 3.5%, and of sharing by up to 11% among PWID in the NSW prisons (10).
+To evaluate an improved OST strategy (likely including more timely introduction and optimal dosing), the impact of improved OST was simulated from 2018 onwards so that participating PWID were assumed to reduce IDU by 55%-75%, and sharing by 47%-73% as reported by Larney in a review of the efficacy of OST treatment in prisons in prevention of HIV tranmissions (43).
 Two scenarios were simulated: (i) maintaining n=1400 individuals on OST at any one time per year but with an improved OST effect, and (ii) implementing an improved OST strategy for all PWID at any one time.
 A daily drop-out probability of 0.04% was applied (44).

 Implementing NSP

-We implemented NSP that impacts participating PWID by eliminating sharing behaviour.
-Two scenarios were simulated: (i) distributing sterile needles and syringes to n=1400 individuals at any one time per year from 2018 onwards, similar to the number of OST slots, and (ii) distributing sterile needles and syringes to all PWID at any one time from 2018 onwards.
+NSP was implemented to impact on participating PWID by reducing or eliminating sharing behaviour.
+Two scenarios were simulated: (i) daily distribution of sterile needles and syringes to n=1400 individuals at any one time per year from 2018 onwards (similar to the number of prisoners receiving OST), and (ii) daily distribution sterile needles and syringes to all PWID at any one time from 2018 onwards.
 We assumed no drop-outs upon enrolment to NSP unless individuals are released from prisons.

 Combinatorial strategy